Your Perfect Ireland Itinerary: Where Sheep Have the Right of Way

 For the Ambitious: The 14-Day Deep Dive

 A 14-day Ireland itinerary unlocks regions that most Americans miss entirely: the brooding landscapes of Northern Ireland, the wild Atlantic coastline of Donegal, and the haunting beauty of Connemara where sheep outnumber people by a ratio that makes Wyoming look densely populated.
+This extended timeframe allows for discovering unique things to do in Ireland beyond the standard tourist circuit.
 These areas reveal an Ireland far removed from leprechaun-themed gift shops and “Irish pubs” that were manufactured in Chinese factories and shipped to tourist districts fully assembled.

 This extended timeframe permits exploration of Achill Island, where sheep outnumber humans 3-to-1 and the local dialect includes 27 different words for “rain,” from “soft day” (visible mist) to “lashing” (horizontal waterfall).
+These remote locations represent some of the best places to go in Ireland for authentic experiences.
 Budget-conscious travelers should note that accommodations outside tourism centers offer substantial savings: BandBs in smaller towns average $85-110 versus $180-220 in Dublin, with the added benefit of breakfasts large enough to fuel a small army or one moderately hungry American.

 A comprehensive 14-day Ireland itinerary costs approximately $3,500-4,800 per person including accommodations, rental car, and meals—comparable to what New Englanders pay for a similar luxury vacation in their own region, but with significantly more sheep encounters and approximately 60% more chances of hearing someone play “Danny Boy” with complete sincerity.